winterweird/ipq/README.md

 ipq.insert(1, 1);

 while (!ipq.empty()) {
-    // should output 0 followed by a bunch of random numbers in [0..1] followed by 1 console.log(ipq.pop());
+    // should output 0, followed by a bunch of random numbers in [0..1]
+    // (in order), followed by 1
+    console.log(ipq.pop());
 }
 ```